-Because of the mandatory nature of this sanction, these crimes are not listed on Form 3 Sex & Kidnap Offense Matrix.
+Because of these mandatory statutory provisions governing sentencing for these offenses, they are not listed on Form 3 Sex & Kidnap Offense Matrix.

-A conviction for an Attempt to Commit Utah Code § 76-4-102 or Solicitation to Commit Utah Code § 76-4-204 any of the above three offenses is punishable as a 1st Degree Felony under column A and a minimum sentence of 15 years to life.
+A conviction for an Attempt to Commit Utah Code § 76-4-102 or Solicitation to Commit Utah Code § 76-4-204 any of the above "Jessica's Law" offenses is punishable as a 1st Degree Felony under column A and a minimum sentence of 15 years to life.
 If the court finds that a lesser sentence is in the interests of justice and states the reasons for this finding on the record it may reduce the sentence to 10 years to life, 6 years to life, or 3 years to life.